MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 See the following sections for information about the new features/feature updates supported in DPM 2019 UR2.

-For issues fixed and installation instructions for UR2, see the KB article for Update Rollup 2.
+For issues fixed in UR2, and the installation instructions for UR2, see the KB article.

 ### Support for SQL Server Failover Cluster Instance (FCI) using Cluster Shared Volume (CSV)